Equality, Diversity and Inclusion in the School of Computer Science

 The School’s EDI Committee develops and implements strategies and policies to ensure that staff and students are treated solely on the basis of their merits, abilities and potential, regardless of gender, race, colour, nationality, ethnic/national origin, age, socio-economic background, disability, religious/political beliefs, family circumstances or sexual orientation.

 It has representation from academic, technical, research and administrative staff together with undergraduate and postgraduate students.
-You can view a full list of personnel involved with the 2017 Diversity and Inclusion committee, which contains links to their staff profiles.

 In addition to implementing the University's Equality & Diversity strategies the School also offers:

 - paid maternity leave for Home/EU postgraduate research students